 The 2016 C.R.A.S.H.-B. Sprints World Indoor Rowing Championship was a unique and sure to be memorable experience for me.
 I went in knowing I trained well, or at least well enough.
 I’d pulled a 6:55 and a 6:54 in back-to-back weeks before I even started training, so I had a pretty good baseline.
 I was fairly consistent with my training program; I did plenty of other exercise so I knew I was in good physical shape.

 Waking up at 3:20 a.m. is not my normal day, but we all adapt.
 We set up the ergs, the race system, taped the lines etc. and stayed plenty busy until the event started.
 I was on the film team (apologies for the shaky camera) and was on my feet until 45 minutes before my 4:15 p.m. race time.
 Warming up was…meh.
 I knew I was off, but I also knew race adrenaline would kick in.
 Let’s just put it this way: I went into the race in some funky conditions, but hey, so did a lot of my competitors.
 Continue Reading ›

-This is the first in a three-part series of cues to help you with SkiErg technique.
+This is the second in a three-part series of cues to help you with SkiErg technique.
 After having introduced hundreds of athletes to the SkiErg, I’ve noticed three very common faults that appear in new adopters.
 I’ve developed these memorable cues to help them work through those technique flaws.
 Furthermore, these are the same cues that I use to take an experienced athlete to a higher level of performance.
 By learning and understanding these cues, you will hopefully gain a better grasp on the mechanics and flow used in good SkiErg technique.
 Continue Reading ›

 All the latest news from the world of Concept2, including stories, information, workout ideas, company activities, personal insights, and probably some tangentially related